LucasNPrice/fglasso/README.md

                 iterlimit = max number of iterations to compute before breaking the program and returning NaN.

+**jFoldPCA.R**
-"jFoldPCA.R" - creates functional data objects and corresponding covariance matrix of fdobjs.
+  - creates functional data objects and corresponding covariance matrix of fdobjs.

-  - fit_Basis: performs cross validation to determine the number of basis functions to best represent data.
+  - fit_Basis(): performs cross validation to determine the number of basis functions to best represent data.

                ARGUMENTS
                dataList = list of data; each element in list is an observation.